semgrep/ocaml-tree-sitter-core/doc/code-generation-pipeline.md

 type id_list = [ `Var of string | `Dollar_ref of string ] list
 ```

-but in `CST.ml` and we factor out the known type definition `identifier`,
+but in `CST.ml` we factor out the known type definition `identifier`,
 resulting in

 ```ocaml